tnipen/tnipen.github.io/_posts/2020-05-22-titanlib-gridpp.markdown

 points = gridpp.points(obs_lats, obs_lons, obs_elevs)
 variance_ratios = 0.1 * np.ones(points.size())
 pbackground = gridpp.bilinear(grid, points, background)
+{% endhighlight %}

+Optimal interpolation needs a structure function.
+We will use a Barnes function, with a horizontal decorrelation length of 10 km and a vertical decorrelation length of 200 m.
+This sets the limits to how far an observation will affect the adjustment of the background.
+{% highlight python %}
 h = 10000
 v = 200
 structure = gridpp.BarnesStructure(h, v)
 max_points = 10
 output = gridpp.optimal_interpolation(grid, ivalues, points, obs, variance_ratios, pbackground, max_points)
 {% endhighlight %}